beneath-hq/beneath/test/README.md

 ### Running these tests

 The tests must run at a package level to include the `TestMain` wrapper.
-The `env` environment variable should also be configured to `test`.
+The `BENEATH_ENV` environment variable should also be set to `test`.
 From the root directory, run tests with

 ```
-ENV=test go test ./test/integration/
+BENEATH_ENV=test go test ./test/integration/
 ```